obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Plugin guidelines.md

 ### Prefer the Editor API instead of `Vault.modify`

-If you want to edit an active note, use the [[Editor]] interface instead of [[obsidian.vault.modify|Vault.modify()]].
+If you want to edit an active note, use the [[Editor]] interface instead of [[Vault/modify|Vault.modify()]].

 Editor maintains information about the active note, such as cursor position, selection, and folded content.
-When you use [[obsidian.vault.modify|Vault.modify()]] to edit the note, all that information is lost, which leads to a poor experience for the user.
+When you use [[Vault/modify|Vault.modify()]] to edit the note, all that information is lost, which leads to a poor experience for the user.

 Editor is also more efficient when making small changes to parts of the note.

-Only use [[obsidian.vault.modify|Vault.modify()]] if you're editing a file in the background.
+Only use [[Vault/modify|Vault.modify()]] if you're editing a file in the background.

 ### Prefer the Vault API over the Adapter API